 Universal Dreamcast Patcher is designed to accept any disc image as its source, whether it be formatted as a TOSEC-style GDI or a Redump-style CUE.
 This application will extract any disc image meeting those standards, overwrite and/or add to its data according to a given patch (DCP file), and then rebuild the disc image with the new data.
 Due to the flexible nature of acceptable disc image input, file hashes are not utilized for pre/post-patching verification.

-Under the hood, this application utilizes gditools, buildgdi, bin2iso, extract, and a version of RedumpCUE2GDI modified by me, and my own Dreamcast IP.BIN Patcher utility.
+Under the hood, this application utilizes gditools, buildgdi, bin2iso, xdelta, extract, a version of RedumpCUE2GDI modified by me, and my own Dreamcast IP.BIN Patcher utility.

 Latest VersionThe latest version of Universal Dreamcast Patcher is 1.4.